-Jonathan Eaton has directed widely in opera houses throughout North America and Europe.
-In America his work has been seen at New York City Opera with Turandot, Carmen, and Cavalleria Rusticana and I Pagliacci, which were televised for nationwide broadcast on “Great Performances Live from Lincoln Center.”
+Jonathan has also directed widely in opera houses throughout North America and Europe.
+His work was was seen at the Lincoln Center every year for fifteen years at New York City Opera with Turandot, Carmen, and a celebrated production of Cavalleria Rusticana and I Pagliacci, which were televised for nationwide broadcast on “Great Performances Live from Lincoln Center.”
 He has also directed for the Chicago Lyric, San Francisco, Philadelphia, Dallas, San Diego, Kentucky, Indianapolis and Memphis opera companies, and the Santa Fe and Spoleto festivals.
-In Canada he has directed for the Canadian Opera Company and Vancouver Opera; in Britain, he has directed at the Royal Opera Covent Garden, English National Opera, Welsh National Opera and Opera North; in Germany, he has directed for the Hannover State Opera, the Kurt Weill Festival in Dessau, the Bochumer Symphoniker and the Würzburg and Bielefeld operas.
-Elsewhere in Europe he has directed at the Netherlands Opera and the operas of Nantes, Lyons and Nancy.
+In Canada he has directed for the Canadian Opera and Vancouver Opera; in Britain, he has directed at the Royal Opera Covent Garden, English National Opera, Welsh National Opera and Opera North; in Germany, he has directed for the Hannover, Würzburg and Bielefeld operas and the Bochumer Symphoniker.
+He has also directed at the Netherlands Opera, and in France for the operas of Nantes, Lyons and Nancy.

-In addition to continuing his work for Opera Theater, Jonathan Eaton served from 2008 to 2010 as Artistic and Stage Director of !SING - DAY OF SONG for Ruhr 2010 Cultural Capital of Europe.
-He led a series of projects related to singing and the human voice which climaxed on June 5, 2010 with more than a million people in 53 cities singing the same song simultaneously.
-Hundreds of additional concerts were sung throughout the day by more than 700 choirs from 16 countries, in public spaces, on ships, in canal locks, in a gasometer, in shopping precincts and churches and concert halls.
-The day culminated in the biggest mixed voice choral concert in human history which Jonathan staged with 58,000 singers in the Schalke football stadium.
-This project was televised by WDR and webstreamed across the world.
+In addition to his work for Opera Theater, Jonathan served as Artistic and Stage Director of !SING - DAY OF SONG for Ruhr 2010 Cultural Capital of Europe.
+He led a series of projects over three years related to singing, which culminated in June 2010 with more than a million people singing in 53 cities simultaneously, and a fully-staged staged mega-concert with 58,000 singers in the Schalke football stadium in Gelsenkirchen.
+This project was televised by WDR and broadcast across Europe.